 We hope that most problems can be sorted out easily and quickly, often at the time they arise and with the person concerned.
 If your problem cannot be sorted out in this way and you wish to make a complaint, we would like you to let us know as soon as possible - ideally within a matter of days or at most a few weeks - because this will enable us to establish what happened more easily.
 If it is not possible to do that, please let us have details of your complaint:

 - Within 12 months of the incident that caused the problem; or

 - Within 12 months from the date on which the incident which is the subject of the complaint comes to the complainant's notice.We will be pleased to deal with any complaint.
 We will explain the procedure to you and make sure that your concerns are dealt with promptly.

 Anne Bristow manages our complaints process with clinical and partnership supervision, however, Callum McQue our Reception Manager is the first point of contact for complaints regarding the Practice.

-In writing: some complaints may be easier to explain in writing - please give as much information as you can, then send your complaint to the practice for the attention of Callum McQue, Reception Manager, as soon as possible.
+In writing: please give as much information as you can, then send your complaint to the practice for the attention of Callum McQue, Reception Manager, as soon as possible.

 What we will do